-The Sanford Health Psychology Internship Consortium's mission is to train, prepare, and retain future psychologists to provide outstanding, culturally competent, and compassionate clinical health care in rural and frontier communities across the Midwest.
+The mission of the Sanford Health-Psychology Internship Consortium is to train and prepare future psychologists to provide outstanding, culturally competent, and compassionate clinical health care in rural and frontier communities across the Midwest.

-Sanford Health Psychology Internship Consortium (SH-PIC) is comprised of three (3) primary training sites within the Sanford Health Enterprise in the Greater Fargo-Moorhead region.
-These sites include the Moorhead Adult Behavioral Health Clinic (MABHC), the Traumatic Stress Treatment Center (TSTC), and the Valley City Clinic (VCC).
+Sanford Health-Psychology Internship Consortium (SH-PIC) is comprised of three (3) primary training sites within the Sanford Health Enterprise in the Greater Fargo-Moorhead region.
+These sites include the Moorhead Adult Behavioral Health Clinic (MABHC), the Valley City Clinic (VCC), and The Stress Treatment Center (TSTC).
 These sites collaborate to share resources and faculty for the purpose of providing a diversified educational program for psychology interns, focusing on training in culturally relevant and competent services for the region's diverse, and often underserved population, in addition to the professional competencies outlined by the American Psychological Association.